-Kirk R. Wilson has served as President of Aftermarket Services & Solutions since September 2015.
+Kirk R. Wilson has served as President of Aftermarket Services & Solutions, a component of our Engineered Product Division, since September 2015.
 He has served in various roles since joining the Company in 1987, most recently as President, Services and Solutions Operations from January 2012 to September 2015, as Vice President and General Manager, Integrated Solutions Group from 2008 to 2011 and Vice President, Marketing for the Pump Division from 2004 to 2008.